Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 	- Removes the face and body tone mismatch and neck seam issues when customizing companion players' appearances.
 - [Proteus](https://www.nexusmods.com/skyrimspecialedition/mods/62934)
    - Companion players can further customize their characters to their liking through the NPC editor suite.
+   - Set a companion player's race through this mod's Summoning Menu first before modifying the player's appearance with Proteus.
 - [Quick Loot RE/EE](https://www.nexusmods.com/skyrimspecialedition/mods/21085)
     - Players can hover their crosshairs over a container to trigger and use the QuickLoot menu.
 - [Skyrim Souls RE](https://www.nexusmods.com/skyrimspecialedition/mods/27859)